shivankhullar/CloudTracker/README.md

 # CloudTracker

-CloudTracker is a tool designed for tracking collections of particles/cells in fluid simulations.
+CloudTracker is a tool designed for tracking collections of particles/cells (clouds for the purposes of this code) in fluid simulations.
 It's a tool that can be used in post processing to track collections that have already been identified.
-You would have to first use some other tool to identify collections of particles/cells, save them in an HDF5 file with a specific format (see [Documentation](#documentation) for details.)
+You would have to first use some other tool to identify collections of particles/cells in each snapshot, save them in an HDF5 file with a specific format (see [Documentation](#documentation) for details.)
 It works in two steps: 1) It matches (see [Matcher](#matcher))